learnitmyway/learnitmyway/content/post/tdd-example.md

 }
 ```

-I do the same for Buzz when the number is 5:
+Then I implement Buzz when the entry is 5:

 {{< highlight javascript "hl_lines=6" >}}
 describe('fizzBuzz', () => {